LakshmiRadhakrishnan09/Concepts/Terraform/Terraform.md

 Same code.
 Different state.
 Duplicate resources.
 Use workspace only for **testing**.
 Never use it for prod, test, staging provisioning.

-5 commands: terraform workspace show, list, new, select, delete
+5 commands: terraform workspace show, list, new, **select**, delete

 show: show the current workspace.
 By default , default workspace.
 list: all workspaces.